TORTOISE announce new albumTOUCH

-Watch the video, listen to “Layered Presence” and preorder Touch here.
+Watch the video, listen to “Layered Presence” and order Touch here.

 With Touch, the Tortoise bandmembers — Dan BitneyJohn HerndonDouglas McCombsJohn McEntire, and Jeff Parker — harness their collectivist songwriting approach, a slightly anarchistic but resolutely egalitarian process where ideas triumph over ego towards an abstracted muscularity.
 While there are still excursions into the dusky, elegantly gnarled jazz ambience that flourished on landmark works like Millions Now Living Will Never Die and TNTTouch is perhaps most remarkable for Tortoise’s unapologetic embrace of grand gesture.
 Aerodynamically re-engineered Krautrock, hand-cranked techno rave-ups, and pointillist spaghetti western fanfares are all imbued with Tortoise’s now-signature internal logic — equally alluring and confounding, a puzzle to be savored rather than solved.